SAP/openui5-website/README.md

 ## Support
 To report a bug on the website, please use the [GitHub issue tracker](https://github.com/SAP/openui5-website/issues).
 For other questions you can reach us in `#openui5_website` channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/).

-## License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](/LICENSE) file.